-With the system's power switched on, the processor's fan will rotate only if the temperature of the processor is over 25°C.
+With the system's power switched on, the processor's fan will rotate only if the temperature of the processor is over $25^{\circ}$ C.

-Dual Function Power Button
+Dual Function Power Button (ATX power supply only)

 Depending on the setting in the BIOS setup, this switch will allow your system to enter the Soft-Off or Suspend mode.